brtrndb/msr145/README.md

 git clone https://github.com/brtrndb/msr145.git
 ```

-This solutions includes the source files `Msr145.h` `Msr145.cpp` and the `main.cpp` for testing.
+This solutions includes the source files `Msr145.h` and `Msr145.cpp` but also the `main.cpp` for testing.
-To use it, include both files in your project.
+To use it, include both Msr145 files in your project.

 ## Notes.